grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/instrument-a-backend-plugin.md

 [Grafana plugin SDK for Go](../../introduction/grafana-plugin-sdk-for-go.md) uses the [Prometheus instrumentation library for Go applications](https://github.com/prometheus/client_golang).
 Any custom metric registered with the [default registry](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus#pkg-variables) will be picked up by the SDK and exposed through the [Collect metrics capability](../../introduction/backend.md#collect-metrics).

-For convenience, It's recommended to use the [promauto package](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus/promauto) when creating custom metrics since it will automatically register the metric in the [default registry](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus#pkg-variables).
+For convenience, it's recommended to use the [promauto package](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus/promauto) when creating custom metrics since it automatically registers the metric in the [default registry](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus#pkg-variables) and expose them to Grafana.

 **Example:**